Busib22/simple_shell/README.md

 simple shell project
-by Busi Buthelezi and Medinatu Ali
+by Busi Buthelezi and Medinatu Ali.